 Crack 1 egg and whisk it in a bowl.
 Add whisked egg to the yeast mixture.
 Add 1/2 cup of grated Parmesan cheese.
-Measure 3 1/2 cups of flour, 1 teaspoon salt, 2 teaspoons Italian seasoning, and 2 teaspoons garlic powder together in a separate mixing bowl.
+Measure 3 1/2 cups of flour and 1 teaspoon salt together in a separate mixing bowl.
 Add the dry ingredients 1/2 cup at a time to the wet ingredients, mixing well after each addition to form a dough.